 Situational judgment tests are often used during employee selection.
 They present the job applicant with a series of situations that may be encountered on the job.
-For example, one situation might include an anecdote about a co-worker encouraging you to steal.
+For example, one situation might include an anecdote about a coworker encouraging you to steal.
 For each situation, several different responses are listed.
 Applicants simply choose the response that seems most appropriate.
-Because these tests are (hopefully) designed by I-O psychologists or other highly trained experts, certain answers are designed to reflect behavior that is consistent with good job performance.
-The more the applicant choses these “good” answers, the more certain we are that the applicant will succeed on the job if hired.
+Because these tests are (hopefully) designed by highly trained experts, certain answers are designed to reflect behavior that is consistent with good job performance.
+The more the applicant chooses these “good” answers, the more certain we are that the applicant will succeed on the job if hired.

 The theory behind situational judgment tests is that applicants who score well are better equipped with knowledge that is very specific to the job.
 It is not that the high scoring applicant is necessarily smarter, or has greater social tact.
 Instead, we believe that the high-scoring applicant has a certain kind of knowledge or skill that is useful for succeeding at the very specific situations that will be encountered on the job.
 However, new research (Krumm et al., 2015) showed that our assumptions about situational judgment tests may be wrong.

 The researchers presented scenarios from real situational judgment tests, and investigated what would happen if they left out the situational anecdote and simply offered the behavioral responses.
 They wanted to know if people could identify the best answer without even knowing the question.

 The researchers conducted several studies using real situational judgment tests.
 They found that in 43-71% of all scenarios (across different studies), it did not matter if the applicants were given the situational scenarios or not.
 They had an equal chance of getting the item correct whether or not the items were presented with the situational scenarios or by themselves.